PC5052 - Psychobiology (2022/23)

-Neurochemistry and neurophysiology of nerve transmission; behavioural genetics; psychoneuroendocrinology; psychopharmacology; cognitive neuroscience; biological aspects of learning, memory, motivation, emotion, sleep and arousal, decision making, and executive function.
-Sensory systems and conditions (e.g. pain, phantom limbs).
-Evolutionary explanations of brain and cognition and of behaviours/dispositions such as mating strategies, sexual jealousy, and psychopathologies.
+Neurochemistry and neurophysiology of nerve transmission; behavioural genetics; psychoneuroendocrinology; psychopharmacology; cognitive neuroscience; e.g learning, memory, motivation, emotion, and arousal, decision making, and executive function.

 Lectures will provide students with the basic framework and knowledge for the topic, and deeper knowledge and critical understanding will be promoted through directed study of recommended reading material, seminars, formative testing, and engagement with digital resources provided.

 On successful completion of this module students will be able to:

 1. Identify and discuss biological, genetic and evolutionary explanations of behaviour;